P: (615) 238-6313

 James has written articles and presented seminars and continuing legal education programs on a variety of employment and business law topics for numerous organizations, including the TBA, ABA, Nashville Chamber of Commerce, NAACP, Nashville Business Journal and the Tennessee Small Business Development Center.
 Topics have included “Interviewing and Selecting Employees,” “How to Prove Discrimination in Court,” “Small Business Formation” and “Ethics Reform,” among others.

 In addition to his legal work, James is very active in the Nashville community and a passionate non-profit supporter.
-Among the organizations he’s involved in are Big Brothers Big Sisters of Middle Tennessee, Matthew Walker Comprehensive Health Center and the Kelly Miller Smith Center Against Abuse Behavior.
+Among the organizations he has been involved in are Big Brothers Big Sisters of Middle Tennessee, Matthew Walker Comprehensive Health Center and the Kelly Miller Smith Center Against Abuse Behavior.
 An active member of the Mt.
 Zion Baptist Church, he also serves as a trustee and was instrumental in the Project 2000 committee, which oversaw the construction of the church’s $17 million facility.

 A native of Louisville, Kentucky and graduate of duPont Manual High School, James moved to Nashville to attend Vanderbilt University, receiving his B.A. in 1994 and his law degree in 1997.

-From 1997-1998, he served as a judicial clerk to United States Chief District Judge William J. Haynes, Jr., (former United States Magistrate Judge) for the Middle District of Tennessee.
+From 1997-1998, he served as a judicial clerk to retired United States Chief District Judge William J. Haynes, Jr., (former United States Magistrate Judge) for the Middle District of Tennessee.
 Prior to joining Bone McAllester Norton in 2002, James served as a senior attorney in the litigation section at the Nashville law firm of King & Ballow.

 Encouraged by his mother, and following in the footsteps of his father, James says he wanted to be a lawyer for as long as he can remember.
 What he enjoys most about the profession is “helping employers resolve their employee issues and assisting small businesses in maximizing their potential by focusing on the bottom-line and not legal problems,” he explains.